Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Comparison of solvers for KKT systems with OCP structure

 \subsubsection{Parallel Riccati-based elimination of all states and controls \done}

-In \cite{jallet_parallel_2024}, the authors partition the horizon into $P$ intervals which they first eliminate in parallel.
-While the approach is inspired by the partitioning techniques from \cite{wright_partitioned_1991,nielsen_structure_2015} described in \Cref{sec:pdp}, the method in \cite{jallet_parallel_2024} differs from these methods in that it fully eliminates all state and control variables.
+In \cite{jallet_parallel_2024-1}, the authors partition the horizon into $P$ intervals which they first eliminate in parallel.
+While the approach is inspired by the partitioning techniques from \cite{wright_partitioned_1991,nielsen_structure_2015} described in \Cref{sec:pdp}, the method in \cite{jallet_parallel_2024-1} differs from these methods in that it fully eliminates all state and control variables.
 The elimination is done using a parametric optimization problem with optimal control structure on each interval.
-This parametric optimization-based derivation is different from the block Cholesky approach used in this paper, and \cite[Alg.\,2 \& 4]{jallet_parallel_2024} differ from \Cref{alg:fact-mod-riccati}, but the resulting Schur complement matrices are equivalent up to a permutation, since both methods eliminate the same variables during the first phase of the algorithm.
-The \textit{generalized Riccati} method in \cite[Alg.\,1]{jallet_parallel_2024} is a generalization of an asymmetric Riccati-based method similar to \cite[Alg.\,1]{frison_efficient_2013}, whereas \cyqlone{}'s \Cref{alg:fact-mod-riccati} can be related to the more efficient factorized variant \cite[Alg.\,3]{frison_efficient_2013}.
-After eliminating all primal variables and the Lagrange multipliers for the coupling between intervals, \cite[\S V.C]{jallet_parallel_2024} uses a block variant of the Thomas algorithm.
-This is a sequential algorithm, and the cost of factorizing the Schur complement (consisting of $P$ blocks of size $n_x\times n_x$) therefore scales linearly with the number of processors $P$, which makes their method less suitable for machines with a large degree of parallelism.
-In contrast, the cost of the cyclic reduction-based approach used in \textsc{Cyqlone} scales logarithmically with the number of processors, and is therefore preferable for $P>2$.
+This parametric optimization-based derivation is different from the block Cholesky approach used in this paper, and \cite[Alg.\,2 \& 4]{jallet_parallel_2024-1} differ from \Cref{alg:fact-mod-riccati}, but the resulting Schur complement matrices are equivalent up to a permutation, since both methods eliminate the same variables during the first phase of the algorithm.
+The \textit{generalized Riccati} method in \cite[Alg.\,1]{jallet_parallel_2024-1} is a generalization of an asymmetric Riccati-based method similar to \cite[Alg.\,1]{frison_efficient_2013}, whereas \cyqlone{}'s \Cref{alg:fact-mod-riccati} can be related to the more efficient factorized variant \cite[Alg.\,3]{frison_efficient_2013}.
+After eliminating all primal variables and the Lagrange multipliers for the coupling between intervals, \cite[\S V.C]{jallet_parallel_2024-1} uses a block variant of the Thomas algorithm.
+This is a sequential algorithm, and the cost of factorizing the Schur complement (consisting of $P$ blocks of size $n_x\times n_x$) scales linearly with the number of processors $P$, making their method less suitable for highly parallel machines.
+In contrast, the cost of the CR-based approach used in \cyqlone{} scales logarithmically with the number of processors, and is therefore preferable for $P>2$.

-For $P=N$, the parallel Riccati-based elimination of all states and controls from \cite{jallet_parallel_2024} reduces to the standard Schur complement method from \Cref{sec:schur-compl-method}. \Cref{mat:parallel-xu-elim} relates the method to the block Cholesky factorization of a permuted matrix for the case $N=2P=8$.
+\Cref{mat:parallel-xu-elim} relates the parallel Riccati-based elimination of all states and controls from \cite{jallet_parallel_2024-1} to the block Cholesky factorization of a permuted matrix for the case $N=2P=8$ (based on the elimination order of the variables; the implementation in \cite{jallet_parallel_2024-1} does not use the block Cholesky interpretation directly).
+For $P=N$, the method reduces to the standard Schur complement method from \Cref{sec:schur-compl-method}.